 The Nintendo Switch Lite is the newest addition to Nintendo's console lineup – a smaller, cheaper, handheld-only version of the Switch.
 Unlike the standard console, the controllers on either side of the touchscreen are permanently attached on the Switch Lite, making it a tougher, more durable console that might be better for younger kids with butterfingers.

 It is possible to link standard Joy-Con controllers wirelessly to the Switch Lite (indeed, it's necessary for a small number of games), but they'll need to be purchased separately.

 One other benefit of the Switch Lite is the selection of colours it's available in.
-You can currently choose from Turquoise, Yellow or Gray, or there's a special Pokémon version.
+You can currently choose from Turquoise, Yellow, Gray and Coral or there's a special Pokémon version.

 What's the battery life of the Nintendo Switch Lite?